 Signs a Case Is Ready for Mediation

-- Counsel have discussed realistic ranges with clients
+- Counsel have discussed realistic settlement ranges with their clients.

-Absent these conditions, mediation may still provide value, but expectations should be adjusted.
+Absent these conditions, mediation may still provide value, but is often a more frustrating experience for the parties.

 When Mediation Is Less Likely to Be Effective